sanity-io/assist/plugin/README.md

 ## Schema configuration

-By default, most object, array, and string field types have AI writing assistance enabled.
+By default, most string, object, and array field types (including Portable Text!) have AI writing assistance enabled.
 Your assistant can write to all compatible fields that it detects.

-The assistant can also create array items, including Portable Text blocks, when the type has been imported to the Studio's schema as a custom type ([learn more about strict schemas](https://www.sanity.io/docs/graphql#33ec7103289a)).

 ### Disable AI Assist for a schema type